Introduction to BigQuery Omni

 BigQuery Omni processes queries in the same location as the dataset that contains the tables you're querying.
 After you create the dataset, the location cannot be changed.
 Your data resides within your AWS or Azure account.
 BigQuery Omni regions support Enterprise edition reservations and on-demand compute (analysis) pricing.
 For more information about editions, see Introduction to BigQuery editions.

-Region description Region name Collocated BigQuery region
+Region description Region name Colocated BigQuery region

 AWS

-AWS - US East (N. Virginia) aws-us-east-1 us-east-4
+AWS - US East (N. Virginia) aws-us-east-1 us-east4

 AWS - Asia Pacific (Seoul) aws-ap-northeast-2 asia-northeast3